BellsteinLabs/pyJangle/pyjangle_example/readme.txt

 It may not be obvious that we CANNOT assume that events will be dispatched in order.
 On a distributed system, this literally makes no sense to assume, so we bake in accomodations from the beginning.
 This primarily happens in the event handlers which must be resilient to both out of order and duplicated events.
 My favorite example involves an application that was running in production.
 A new feature was added that necessitated a new UI for the web application.
 While the appication was running, we swapped in the updated instances and replayed the events on a live server.
 This processed all the historical events through the event handlers (one of which was new to accomodate the new views that we added) and in a few minutes the new screen was up and running.
 All the while, the app was handling new requests.
 As a test, we once replayed all historical data in random order times three to verify that the application state was exactly the same as when we started.

 A good question is 'how exactly do you do this?'
 The simple answer is what we call atomic versioned table updates.
-Here's an example of one written in a style of SQL that should worked with maybe minor tweaks on postgres and sqllite:
+Here's an example of one written in a style of SQL that should worked with maybe minor tweaks on postgres and sqlite:

 Assume a table called accounts with